filiptrojandatasentics/linting-sql-in-python/README.md

 On `main` branch to see all the linting issues.

 Run the same on the `fix_sql` branch to demo all the issues resolved for postgres.

+Run the same on the `fix_bigquery` branch to demo that no changes are needed for bigquery.